The Latest Twitter Exodus Has Many Going To BlueSky. Here’s What I Like About It.

 In Summary

-BlueSky is quickly becoming a go-to platform for those fed up with the current state of Twitter (X).
+BlueSky is quickly becoming a go-to platform for those fed up with Twitter's current state (X).

 Its decentralized design, better privacy controls, and no algorithms make it a breath of fresh air in social media.